Time series saliency maps: explaining models across multiple domains: Limitations

 Our method requires an invertible, differentiable transform and a carefully selected baseline point.
-Consequently, we excluded non-invertible transforms, and further investigation is needed for approximate-invertible cases.
+Consequently, we excluded non-invertible transforms, and further investigation is needed for approximately invertible cases.
 Baseline selection also plays a role in the final saliency map.
-We focused on the zero-signal as the baseline point - future work should include an extensive investigation into the effects of the baseline selection.
-The current implementation also focuses on a linear integration path, reflecting the original IG.
-However, other non-linear paths, e.g., Guided IG \cite{kapishnikov2021guided}, should be explored.
-Finally, multiple transforms can be combined to provide a multi-faceted saliency map, such as ICA combined with frequency domains - and automatic transform selection could help streamline the process.
+We focused on the zero-signal as the baseline point; future work should include an extensive investigation into the effects of the baseline selection.
+Finally, multiple transforms can be combined to provide a multi-faceted saliency map, such as ICA combined with frequency domains, and automatic transform selection could help streamline the process.
 We leave \textit{ensemble} domains and automatic domain selection as future work.